Vietcong (video game)

 Vietcong is a 2003 tactical first-person shooter video game developed by Pterodon in cooperation with Illusion Softworks and published by Gathering for Microsoft Windows.
 It is set during the Vietnam War in 1967.

 The expansion pack Vietcong: Fist Alpha was released in January 2004 and was bundled with Vietcong as Vietcong: Purple Haze for the PC.
 Vietcong: Purple Haze was also released in September 2004 for the PlayStation 2 and Xbox, ported by Coyote Games.
-Another official add-on titled Red Dawn was released as a free downloadable content.
+For the PC version, an official add-on titled Red Dawn was released as a free downloadable content.
+The Xbox version received the "In Country" map pack featuring two new maps downloadable from Xbox Live.
 A sequel to the game, Vietcong 2, was released in 2005.

 Plot

 The player takes on the role of Sergeant First Class Steve R. Hawkins, assigned to the United States Special Forces ("Green Berets") camp at a strategic location of Nui Pek in South Vietnam near the Cambodian border.
 Hawkins and his A-Team carry out a series of various missions against the Viet Cong and North Vietnamese forces.
 The game ends in a massive North Vietnamese attack on the team's base camp which is ultimately abandoned by all American forces.

 The ground assault on Nui Pek is a recreation of the ground assault that happened at Special Forces Camp Lang Vei.